Lucens reactor: Reactor design

-In 1962 the construction of a Swiss-designed pilot nuclear power plant began.
-The heavy-water moderated, carbon dioxide gas-cooled reactor was built in a cavern.
-It produced 28 MW of heat, which was used to generate 6 MW of electricity, and it became critical 29 December 1966.
-It was fueled by 0.96% enriched uranium alloyed with chromium cased in magnesium alloy (magnesium with 0.6% zirconium) inserted into a graphite matrix.
-Carbon dioxide gas was pumped into the top of the channels at 6.28 MPa and 223 °C and exited the channels at a pressure of 5.79 MPa and at a temperature of 378 °C.
+The heavy-water moderated, carbon dioxide gas-cooled pressure tube reactor produced 28 megawatts (MW) of heat, which was used to generate 6 MW of electricity.
+It consisted out of 73 fuel rods, each in their own carbon dioxide filled pressure tube.
+The tubes were housed within a moderator tank filled with heavy water.
+Since enriched uranium at the time was only available in the US and Switzerland sought to remain independent the reactor was designed to use natural uranium as fuel, which at the time was hoped to be sourceable in Switzerland as well.
+It was fueled by 0.96% natural uranium alloyed with chromium cased in magnesium alloy (magnesium with 0.6% zirconium) inserted into a graphite matrix.
+Carbon dioxide gas was pumped into the top of the channels at 6.28 megapascals (MPa) and 223 °C and exited the channels at a pressure of 5.79 MPa and at a temperature of 378 °C.